User Manual

 Introduction

-Tap on the section you would like to visit in the “table of contents”, or directly tap your request in the “search bar” (to access the search bar, tap cmd+F on your keyboard) if you already have a precise idea of what you’re looking for.
+Tip: Tap on the section you would like to visit in the “table of contents” or tap cmd+F on your keyboard to write a specific request in the search bar.

 To use Endless Paper we recommend you to use an iPad and an Apple Pencil or a Logitech Crayon.